brettvanderwerff/package_tutorial/README.md

 There is a lot going on in `setup.py`, but we can look at it piece by piece.

-First we import setuptools, which is a part of the Python standard library (as far as I know) that facilitates the generation of Python packages for distribution.
+First we import setuptools, which is a tool that facilitates the generation of Python packages for distribution.

 setuptools has a setup method that runs the setup.
 To the setup method we pass the following arguments:

 * name: The name of our package :)
 * version: Attempts have been made to standardize version schemes, often they follows the format "major.minor.micro", more about that here: https://www.python.org/dev/peps/pep-0440/